GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 These can be combined with IAM invoker permissions to restrict where requests can ingress to your service, and thus request the content in your Cloud Storage bucket.
 You could even add dynamic content.

-## Demonstration 2: A simple filter to lowercase
+## Demonstration 2: A simple filter to transform to lowercase

-Now that we are looking into more complex usage of a Cloud Run proxy for GCS, it's time to take a look at the configuration file.
-The default configuration we ran above looks like this:
+To understand this example of a more complex usage of a Cloud Run proxy for Cloud Storage, it's useful to take a look at the configuration file.
+The default configuration for the previous example looks like this:

 ```go
 // This function will be called in main.go for GET requests